www.stalkvictims.info - weapons page

 In a potentially dangerous situation it is best to have your hand on your weapon.
 The best place to carry it is a pocket so you can discreetly have your hand on it.
 If an imminent deadly threat you cannot avoid materializes use lethal force.
 If the deadly threat is not imminent shout "piss off" and leave the area while keeping your weapon in the ready position (pointed at the ground between you and the offender).
 In a dangerous situation where you don't have a gun, or lethal force is not justified, a can of pepper spray is recommended, as is becoming highly proficient with half-a-dozen essential hand-to-hand combat skills (Aikido and Ju-Jitsu are the best martial arts).

-Jeff Cooper (a legendary American gun instructor) wrote a book called Principles of Personal Defense, from which his awareness colour code was extracted.
+Jeff Cooper wrote a book called Principles of Personal Defense, from which his awareness color code was extracted.
 His principles are taught to many police cadets and soldiers.

 1. Alertness: Don't be surprised.
-Use the awareness colour code.
+Use the awareness color code.

 2. Decisiveness: Have a plan of action thought out beforehand.